-While on a trip visiting New York City I took this photograph of a homeless man sitting on the sidewalk.
-Initially what caught my attention was that I noticed some kind stranger handing him a sandwich and a drink.
+While on a trip visiting New York City, I took this photograph of a homeless man sitting on the sidewalk.
+Initially, what caught my attention was that I noticed some, kind stranger handing him a sandwich and a drink.
 I stood there for a second watching before I even brought my camera up to my eye.

 There is something about this photo that has just struck a chord with me.
 As much as I love it, I sometimes feel like like I may have missed the opportunity to capture a different perspective that would elaborate on his story more.

 But I simply could not shake the pain and sorrow that I saw in that man’s eyes.
 It was real and I was intrigued by it.
 Looking back, I wish I would’ve taken a brief moment of my time to sit with him and have a conversation.
-Ask him how he was doing, if he was ok and find out more about his story.
+Ask him how he was doing, if he was ok, and find out more about his story.

 I spent the next three days walking the streets of New York thinking about this man.
-I looked for him on the corners so desperately wanting to have that conversation.
-I wanted to take the time to acknowledge that he was just someone who was down on their luck but I never did find him.
+I looked for him on the corners, so desperately wanting to have that conversation.
+I wanted to take the time to acknowledge that he was just someone who was down on their luck, but I never did find him.

-I realize that his fate could happen to anyone of us and I have wanted to write this post so many times but was hesitant.
-My curiosity makes me want to dig deeper into the affects of homelessness but I am afraid of the backlash I might receive writing about such a controversial topic.
+I realize that his fate could happen to anyone of us.
+I wanted to write this post so many times, but was hesitant.
+My curiosity makes me want to dig deeper into the affects of homelessness, but I am afraid of the backlash I might receive writing about such a controversial topic.

 I guess what I am trying to say is that we don’t know what anyone is going through or where they have been.
-As for me, I like to look at people thinking that they are doing the very best that they can at the moment even if sometimes the very best is to just breathe…
+As for me, I like to look at people thinking that they’re doing the very best that they can at the moment, even if sometimes the very best is to just breathe…

-Jennifer is a Documentary Photographer based Allen, TX but will travel to other locations.
+About Jennifer Beavers: Jennifer is a Documentary Photographer based Allen, TX but will travel to other locations.
 She uses her talents to capture a family’s story whether it’s a birthday party or just a regular day at home.
 Jennifer believes all moments are special and should be celebrated and documented so that they can be lived again.
 Being the mother of three, she knows how precious time can be, how important it is that mom is also in the photos, and truly loves becoming friends with her clients while capturing their stories.